tonywu7/dougbot2/README.md

 You will be prompted for you Discord app ID, secret, and bot token.

-This will also setup a Django superuser for site administration.
+This will also setup additional Django settings and a Django superuser for site administration.
 You will need to fill in:

+For settings:

+- `ALLOWED_HOSTS`: space-separated lists of hosts to whitelist; should be your website.

+For creating the superuser:

 - Your Discord user name `username#discriminator`;
 - Your Discord ID (must be correct or the control panel will flag you as a regular user when you login with your Discord account);